wso2-attic/esb-connectors/mailchimp/mailchimp-connector/mailchimp-connector-1.0.0/README.txt

 Steps to follow when executing the Test Suite:

- 1. Download ESB 4.8.1 from official website.
+ 1. Download ESB 4.9.0-ALPHA by following the URL: https://svn.wso2.org/repos/wso2/scratch/ESB/

  2. Deploy relevant patches if applicable.

- 3. Compress modified ESB as wso2esb-4.8.1.zip and copy that zip file in to location "{MailChimp_Connector_Home}/mailchimp-connector/mailchimp-connector-1.0.0/org.wso2.carbon.connector/repository/".
+ 3. Compress modified ESB as wso2esb-4.9.0-ALPHA.zip and copy that zip file in to location "<ESB_CONNECTORS_HOME>/repository/".

  4. Create a MailChimp account and obtain an API Key.
 	i) 		Using the URL "https://login.mailchimp.com/signup?" create a MailChimp online account.